yzhilong/tp/docs/UserGuide.md

 Format:<br>
 `delete INDEX`

-* Deletes the game record at the specified `INDEX`. `INDEX` refers to the index of the game within the game list, which **must be a positive integer** 1, 2, 3, …​
+* Deletes the game record at the specified `INDEX`. `INDEX` refers to the index of the game in the displayed game list, which **must be a positive integer** 1, 2, 3, …​
 * Selected game will also be deleted from the file in the disk.
 * Indices of all remaining tasks will be updated.